 In such cases, companies have to engage in Jeep recalls.
-Recall basically refers to the process whereby a company takes ownership of some structural defect in their vehicle and takes action to resolve the problem.
+Recall refers to the process whereby a company takes ownership of some structural defect in their vehicle and takes action to resolve the problem.

-Most often the manufacturers will not admit to an actual defect in the vehicle as this leaves them open to lawsuits.
+Most often, the manufacturers will not admit to an actual defect in the vehicle, as this leaves them open to lawsuits.
 When recalls are made, manufacturers generally call it proactive action taken to ensure the safety of their customers.